 National Labor Relations Board.

-Comments regarding this proposed rule must be received by the Board on or before November 22, 2019.
-Comments replying to comments submitted during the initial comment period must be received by the Board on or before November 29, 2019.
-Reply comments should be limited to replying to comments previously filed by other parties.
-No late comments will be accepted.
+The comment period for the notice of proposed rulemaking published at 84 FR 49691 is extended.
+Comments must be received by the Board on or before Monday, December 16, 2019.
+Comments replying to comments submitted during the initial comment period must be received by the Board on or before Monday, December 30, 2019.

 Start Further Info